knu2xs/arcgis-ml-docker/README.md

 - Base Image - [jupyter/pyspark-notebook](http://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-pyspark-notebook)
 - ArcGIS Python API - Current Stable Build

 This image combines Jupyter's PySpark Notebook Docker container with the ArcGIS Python API.
-This base image includes everything from the SciPy container, along with Spark with PySpark.
+This base image includes everything from the SciPy image, along with Spark with PySpark.
 Then it adds the ArcGIS Python API.

 ### ArcGIS-ML-SOM